LGBTQ+ Healthcare Fellowship Program 2024 – 2025

 About the UCLA LGBTQ+ Fellowship

-The objective of the UCLA LGBTQ+ Healthcare Fellowship is to train future primary care physicians to be sensitive, comfortable, clinically knowledgeable and culturally competent in delivering healthcare to sexual and gender minority patient populations.
+As the first LGBTQ+ Healthcare Fellowship Program in the world, UCLA has trained the next generation of LGBTQ+ specialists and physician leaders since 2019.
+Our mission is to equip primary care physicians with the skills to be sensitive, comfortable, clinically competent and culturally humble in delivering compassionate healthcare to sexual and gender minority patient populations.

-UCLA Health is seeking one motivated individual for a 12-month fellowship (July 1, 2023 - June 30, 2024) in both general primary care and LGBTQ+ subspecialty and specialty care.
+UCLA Health is seeking one motivated individual for a 12-month fellowship (July 1, 2024-June 30, 2025) in both general primary care and LGBTQ+ subspecialty and specialty care.
 The fellow will have yearlong longitudinal clinical rotations in a variety of UCLA and affiliate clinical sites, with some flexibility in tailoring the experiences to the learning environment and career goals of the fellow.

 The UCLA LGBTQ+ Fellowship curriculum consists of three general core educational themes or domains: